hugomiguelabreu/tourg-mobile-guide/README.md

-# tourg - Your instant guide
+# tourg guide application - Your instant guide

 tourg is a mobile application with the pretension of offering a seamless tourist experience to the end-user.